gseva/jobsity_dagaeng_challenge/README.md

 This is a simple API that ingests trips data in csv format, stores it and gives an endpoint to consume a weekly average metric.

 API is written with Flask, data is stored in a PostgreSQL database with PostGIS extension.
-This API has the option to scale for up to 100 million records.
+This API has the ability to scale for up to 100 million records.

 ## Running locally